 The best way to keep skin healthy is to avoid sun exposure beginning early in life.
 Here are some other tips:

-- Check your skin often for signs of skin cancer.
+- Check your skin for signs of skin cancer.
 If there are changes that worry you, call the doctor right away.
 The American Academy of Dermatology suggests that older, fair-skinned people have a yearly skin check by a doctor as part of a regular physical check-up.

 The chance of developing skin cancer increases as people age, especially for those who live in sunny areas of the country.
 There are three types of common skin cancers: basal cell carcinoma, squamous cell carcinoma, and malignant melanoma.